| Minnedosa

 collection of wagons and horse drawn vehicles and

+farm equipment.
 The RM of Harrison

 Sandy Lake and Newdale are